-Graduate Student and Academic Services
+Graduate Student and Academic Services (GSAS)

-Graduate Student and Academic Services is responsible for supporting student learning through intentionally structured co-curricular experiences.
-Programs and services are intentionally directed toward supporting academic progress and achievement while offering opportunities for growth as global citizens and student leaders.
-Following the belief that learning is a comprehensive, holistic and transformative activity that integrates academic engagement and personal development, strategic initiatives are directed toward sustaining the community values and expectations espoused in the Bentley Beliefs.

-Services support this mission by offering academic advising meetings and academic support programs.
-The Graduate Student and Academic Service Team is also part of a larger campus advising system designed to connect students with Program Directors, MBA Concentration Coordinators, Internship Coordinators, and other campus resources and professionals.
+Graduate Student and Academic Services is responsible for supporting student learning through academic advising services and academic success-focused co-curricular experiences.
+Programs and services are directed toward fostering students' academic progress and achievement.
+All Graduate student and Academic Services activities adhere the University's academic integrity policies, the community values and expectations espoused in the Bentley Beliefs and all University academic policies.
+GSAS support this mission by offering one-on-one academic advising meetings and academic support programs.
+The Graduate Student and Academic Service Team is also part of a larger campus advising system designed to connect students with Program Directors, MBA Concentration Coordinators, Internship Coordinators and other campus resources and professionals.